CS480UIC/dbs-healthcare_management_system/documentation/glossary.md

 partitions: there are no partitions

-### Specify cascade and restrict actions for dependency relationships
+### 3) Specify cascade and restrict actions for dependency relationships

 patient on delete patient_medical_history cascade

 patient on delete payment cascade

+patient on delete insurance

-### Specify cascade and restrict rules on foreign keys that implement dependency relationships
+### 4) Specify cascade and restrict rules on foreign keys that implement dependency relationships

 patient_id(FK) in payment table ->patient_id(PK) in patient table on delete cascade.